sagefy/sagefy/gh-pages/f_technology/contribution.md

 For each pull request, ensure the following:

 - Generally follows code styleguide below.
-- Each method is documented according to the system for the given domain
+- Each method is documented according to the system for the given domain.
-- Code passes used linters
+- Code passes used linters.
-- Passes existing automated tests (run CI automatically on pull requests)
+- Passes existing automated tests (run CI automatically on pull requests).
-- Reviewed by a person
+- Reviewed by a person.
-- Provides some basic unit test coverage, where appropriate
+- Provides some basic unit test coverage, where appropriate.
-- Provides some basic functional test coverage, where appropriate
+- Provides some basic functional test coverage, where appropriate.

 Global Code Styling
 -------------------